 It is recommended that notes be exchanged daily if possible and not less than once a week.
 The RDS office may be used as a drop-off point for the exchange of notes when necessary.

 Students are expected to attend each class for which a set of notes is exchanged.
-Notetakers are not responsible to provide copies of notes to a student if the student was not in attendance on a particular day (medical or other situations may be considered exceptions with approval from the RDS Notetaking Support Services Coordinator and/or RDS Counselor).
+Notetakers are not responsible to provide copies of notes to a student if the student was not in attendance on a particular day (medical or other situations may be considered exceptions with approval from the RDS Notetaking Support Services Coordinator and/or RDS Specialist).

 If an instructor is utilized as a means of identifying a potential notetaker or is otherwise involved in the provision of notetaking support, he/she will be given a memo verifying the need of a notetaker for a student.
 This memo will be issued by the appropriate RDS Staff member and presented to the instructor either by the student or by the RDS staff representative.